 I’m passionate about the outdoors and the adventures that go with it.
 Being an avid adventurer has allowed me to travel to some of the world’s remotest and most inhospitable places and set two world records in the process.

 In 2008 I became the first woman to skydive Mount Everest.
 The following year, I raced semi-wild horses 1000 kms across Mongolia in just 9 days.
-My most recent adventures have taken me back to the mountains in Nepal where I have summited Cho-Oyu (8201m), Buruntse (7129m) and snowboarded from the summit of Mera Peak (6500m).
-Last year, I made a successful first ascent and summit of Mount Zuchi in the Mongolian Altai Mountains and led a successful expedition on the technical Ama Dablam (6812m) in the Himalayas.
+My most recent adventures have taken me back to the Himalayas where I have summited Everest (8848m), Cho-Oyu (8201m), Buruntse (7129m) and snowboarded from the summit of Mera Peak (6500m).
+Last year, I made a successful first ascent and summit of Mount Zuchi in the Mongolian Altai Mountains and led a successful expedition on the technical Ama Dablam (6812m) in Nepal.
 I support a diverse range of charities, and to date, have raised over £300,000 through my adventures.

 BORN IN THE SADDLE

 I started life as an adventurer at an early age.
 I was practically born in the saddle and carried on to compete for my country in equestrian up until 21.

 I learnt valuable lessons early on which held me in good stead for my career as an adventurer.
 Riding horses taught me discipline, the importance of being a team player and the role of competition.

 Getting paid to jump out of aeroplanes everyday was a dream job.